-When I finally started to vocalize my feelings out-loud to others and remove the weight of my own emotional state, I could more easily empathize with what was going on with him.
-Suddenly I wasn’t so concerned with myself and how it affected me but instead my thoughts were directed toward my brother and his feelings.
-It was literally like flipping a switch.
-I remember so clearly the day I suddenly recognized that I was no longer thinking about him while bathing in the morning because that had been my daily ritual for months.
+When I finally started to vocalize my feelings out-loud to others and remove the weight of my own emotional state, I could more easily empathize with what was going on with my brother.
+Suddenly I wasn’t so concerned with myself and how it affected me but instead my thoughts were directed toward my brother and what he had been going through.

-Like I said before, our reality is shaped by our own personal experiences.
-Our realities are not always the same.
+Like I said before, our reality is shaped by our own personal experiences and those experience are not the same as others.
 So before embarking on something new, let’s first shed some old skin from our past and gain a fresh perspective.
-Forgive what you can never fully comprehend anyway, recognizing first and foremost that it was never about you.
+Forgive that what you can never fully comprehend anyway, recognizing first and foremost that it was never about you.

-But that concept, as important as it is, is not what I have been equating with “starting where you are” in my head over the past few days.
-Instead, I was interpreting it much more literally, much more practically:
+But that concept, as important as it is, is not what I have been equating with the phrase, “starting where you are”.
+Instead, I was interpreting those words much more literally, much more practically:

 As I have clawed my way forward and pushed through those seeds of doubt for nearly five decades the result has surprisingly always been the same; Yes, I actually can be successful at things I’ve never done before.
-No matter where I was, I started right there, and I succeeded by learning and growing into a new starting place.
+No matter where I was, I started right there on that very spot, and I succeeded by learning and growing into a new starting place.